jaisnain/messaging-system/README.md

 # Getting Started

+This project talks about publishing messages on Notice boards.
+Here we have 2 notice boards:
+1. Teachers Notice Board : Only teachers can post any messages on it.
+2. Students Notice Board : Only students and teachers can post notice on it.

+It is not recommented to publish and consume a message from the same topic in an application since it from cyclic dependency so messages are ready to be consumed before they are published.
+So, we will take help of Kafka CLI in order to produce and consume messages from the application.

 ### Steps to create a topic using Kafka CLI:

 1. To start zookeeper & Kafka server in docker container run following command: